StudySpanish-Website

 Verb Drills

-Among the many difficult parts of learning Spanish is the verb conjugations.
+Among the many difficult parts of learning Spanish is the verb conjugation.
 This section contains 8 topics.
 Like the others, each topic is divided into many parts.
-Below are the topics that are being covered:

 1. Present tense